 !!
 Please note that any company featured in this series is in no way endorsed by and from TBC.
 No one’s advocating that you should go intern at our featured places.
 We just thought that these people had stories and projects that were great to share. !!

 Today’s episode will be introduced by Bea Pelayo, featuring Nicole Wong who interned at Christian Dior Philippines.

 Hey guys!
-It’s been a while since we featured a girl here on Intern-view, so tonight it’s going to be an estrogen overload as we get to know about a super girly girl who interned at Parfums Christian Dior (how amazing is that?) during Ateneo’s long summer break of 2015.
+Today we’re getting to know all about a super girly girl who interned at Parfums Christian Dior (how amazing is that?) during Ateneo’s long summer break of 2015.
 Her internship was really cool since she helped launch the first ever Christian Dior boutique here in the Philippines (sorry for spoiling!), and in a bit we’ll get to learn more about how she did it.

 When I asked her to describe herself, Nicole said she’s an empowered woman; she’s career-oriented and independent.
 When she was still in school, she was that classmate you’d want to have in your group because she’s always the reliable one.
 Her orgmates also dubbed her as their org’s marketing goddess not just because of being so good at getting sponsors but also for training her colleagues.

 And when I asked her to give five random facts about herself, she just made me conclude how girly of a girl she was.
 Straight from Nicole herself:

 - I underwent my school’s study abroad program and I had the time of my life studying Luxury and Fashion Management in a fashion school in Paris!

 - I want to become a fashion designer ever since I was a wee little girl.